pmichaillat/wunk/README.md

 ## Phase diagrams for the NK model

-The folder `nk` includes the phase diagrams for the New Keynesian model (NK).
-The diagrams are available as both Keynote files and PDF files.
+The phase diagrams for the New Keynesian model (NK) are stored in the folder `nk`.
+These phase diagrams are drawn by hand using Keynote.
+The PDF version of the Keynote files is also included.

 + `nk_normal.key`, `nk_normal.pdf` – NK model in normal times (figure 1A)
 + `nk_zlb.key`, `nk_zlb.pdf` – NK model at the ZLB (figure 1C)